 As previously mentioned, the Labyrinth Ministry Team started a new prayer ministry in conjunction with promoting use of the labyrinth.
-Our very own St. John’s member, Lou Carletti, made the beautiful blue Prayer Box for this new ministry (see photo below).
-This is how it works!
+Our very own St. John’s member, Lou Carletti, made the beautiful blue Prayer Box for this new ministry.
 If you would like our team to pray for you and your needs, all you have to do is write them down on the index cards provided and drop them in the Prayer Box.
 The Prayer Box can be found in the hallway outside of church, along with index cards and pens!
 We collect these requests weekly and lift up you/your concerns in prayer to God during the month in which they were received.
 You do not have to provide your name or other personal information if it makes you uncomfortable.
 Prayer requests can be specific or general and anonymous.
 Feel free to place prayer requests in our Prayer Box as often as you like.

 May the words of my mouth and the meditation of my heart be pleasing to you, O LORD, my rock and my redeemer.